Q: How much does a Master's degree cost?

-Q: What are the criteria for admission to the master's program in computer science at Brown?
+Q: What are the admission criteria for the Master's program?

-A: We consider numerous criteria including academic performance, letters of recommendation and industrial experience.
+A: We consider numerous criteria, including academic performance, letters of recommendation, and industrial experience.
 We also consider GRE scores, TOEFL scores (if relevant), motivation, work experience, awards, honors, prizes, and other accomplishments.
-Because master's applicants are so diverse, no single set of criteria adequately cover all the cases.
-In more detail, we are looking for:
+Because Master's applicants are so diverse, no single set of criteria adequately covers all the cases.
+In more detail, we're looking for:

-- Academic performance: The GPA is not the only criterion.
-Grades in computer science and related disciplines (e.g., math) count more than grades in other areas.
-Also, we take into account the fact that at some very competitive schools it is very difficult to achieve a high GPA.
+- Academic performance: The GPA isn't the only criterion.
+Grades in computer science and related disciplines (for example, math) count more than grades in other areas.
+Also, we take into account the fact that at some very competitive schools it's very difficult to achieve a high GPA.

-- Letters of recommendation: Letters must give a detailed, factual, and candid evaluation of the applicant's capabilities.
+- Letters of recommendation: Letters must give a detailed, factual, and candid evaluation of your capabilities.
 Rankings and comparisons with other students are very useful.
-Ask your recommender to follow these guidelines.
-Remind your recommenders of deadlines to ensure they are met.
-We routinely find ourselves unable to admit potentially qualified students because their letters of recommendation have not arrived in time.
+Ask your recommenders to follow these guidelines.
+Remind your recommenders of deadlines to ensure they meet them.
+We routinely find ourselves unable to admit potentially qualified students because their letters of recommendation haven't arrived in time.

 - General GRE scores: These scores let us compare the basic skills of applicants from diverse backgrounds.
-We are aware that: test performance can improve considerably with practice, some people do not perform well on tests, and the verbal GRE is harder for some foreign applicants.
-While we do not require general test scores, the test provides an additional objective form of evaluation that is often helpful in determining an applicant's abilities.
+We're aware that test performance can improve considerably with practice, some people don't perform well on tests, and the verbal GRE is harder for some foreign applicants.
+While we don't require general test scores, the test provides an additional objective form of evaluation that's often helpful in determining your abilities.

-- Subject GRE scores: The subject test scores are most useful when they are from the computer science exam.
-While we do not require subject test scores, the test provides an additional objective form of evaluation that is often helpful in determining an applicant's abilities.
+- Subject GRE scores: The subject test scores are most useful when they're from the computer science exam.
+While we don't require subject test scores, the test provides an additional objective form of evaluation that's often helpful in determining your abilities.

-- TOEFL and IELTS scores: Applicants whose native language is not English and who have not received a college degree from an institution in an English-speaking country must take the TOEFL exam.
-Additional evidence (e.g., certificate of completion of an English course) may also be submitted.
-We generally do not consider applicants who have scored below 620 (PBT) or 260 (CBT) or IBT (105), and prefer scores higher than that.
+- TOEFL and IELTS scores: If your native language isn't English and you haven't received a college degree from an institution in an English-speaking country, you must take the TOEFL exam.
+Additional evidence (for example, a certificate of completion of an English course) may also be submitted.
+We generally don't consider applicants who have scored below 620 (PBT) or 260 (CBT) or IBT (105), and prefer scores higher than that.
 The corresponding minimum IELTS score is 7.5.
-If you feel you are exempt from taking the TOEFL please email the Graduate School directly at email@example.com to get a waiver.
+If you feel you're exempt from taking the TOEFL, please email the Graduate School directly to get a waiver.

 - Statement: The statement that accompanies your application helps us learn more about you.

-- Awards, honors, and prizes: Unless they are well known (e.g., NSF fellowship or graduation with honors), please give details about them (how many candidates? how many awards? what were the selection criteria?).
+- Awards, honors, and prizes: Unless they're well known (for example, an NSF fellowship or graduation with honors), please give details about them (how many candidates? how many awards? what were the selection criteria?).
 This is especially important for foreign applicants.
-If these awards are really important, we would expect your recommenders to mention them.
+If these awards are really important, we'd expect your recommenders to mention them.

-- Research experience: Research experience is not required for master's applicants and many of our applicants do not have any, but you can use experience you've had to demonstrate your ability to handle graduate-level computer science material.
+- Research experience: Research experience isn't required for Master's applicants and many of our applicants don't have any, but you can use experience you've had to demonstrate your ability to handle graduate-level computer science material.

-Q: Can I still apply if I cannot have all the material ready by the deadline?
+Q: Can I still apply if I don't have all the material ready by the deadline?

-A: No. You can begin your study in the spring semester (which begins in late January) if you wish.
-Note, we generally have far fewer slots available for January admission that we do for September admission.
+A: You can begin study in the Spring semester (which begins in late January) if you wish.
+Note that we generally have far fewer slots available for January admission that we do for September admission.

-Q: I cannot afford the application fee.
+Q: I can't afford the application fee.
 Can you waive it?

-Q: Do you have financial aid available for ScM students?
+Q: Do you have financial aid available for Master's students?

-Q: Are scans of any of the application material acceptable?
+Q: Are scans of any of the application materials acceptable?

-A: Scanned copies are encouraged as part of the initial application; original documents are required if you are admitted and decide to enroll here.
-Please send all documents to the Graduate School, not the Computer Science Department.
+A: We encourage scanned copies as part of the initial application; original documents are required if you're admitted and decide to enroll here.
+Please send all documents to the Graduate School:

 Q: Do you admit students only from certain elite universities and reject ones not from there?

-Q: I don't have a standard Computer Science background.
+Q: I don't have a standard CS background.
 What kinds of courses should I take before I apply to strengthen my application?

-A: What we are looking for is readiness to take our Master's-level courses.
+A: What we're looking for is readiness to take our Master's-level courses.
 While we sometimes discount weaknesses in some areas if there are strengths in others, we'd like to see most of the following courses:

-In addition, a student should have taken a more advanced course (normally offered to juniors and seniors) in at least one area of Computer Science.
+In addition, a student should have taken a more advanced course (normally offered to juniors and seniors) in at least one area of CS.

-Q: I have earned my Bachelor's degree from a three-year degree program.
+Q: I've earned my Bachelor's degree from a three-year degree program.
 Can I still apply for a Master's degree?

-A: The three-year programs we know about, specifically those in India, are acceptable and students from those programs can apply here.
-If you are coming from a program with which we are not familiar, we may need information from you before acting on your application.
+A: The three-year programs we know about, specifically those in India, are acceptable, and students from those programs can apply.
+If you're coming from a program with which we are not familiar, we may need information from you before acting on your application.

 Q: Do I have to take the GRE General exam?

-A: The department does not require the General exam for master's applicants.
-Your General test scores give us an additional objective form of evaluation.
-On the other hand, some students have extremely strong records, and this strength is evident from their application.
-For such students, the General test score does not provide much additional information.
+A: Brown CS doesn't require the General exam for Master's applicants.
+General test scores give us an additional objective form of evaluation, but on the other hand, some students have extremely strong records, and this strength is evident from their application.
+For such students, the General test score doesn't provide much additional information.
 In the end, it's your call.

 Q: Do I have to take the GRE Subject exam?

-A: The department does not require the Subject exam.
+A: Brown CS doesn't require the Subject exam.
 If you do take it, the scores most useful to us would naturally be those from computer science.
-Your Subject test scores give us an additional objective form of evaluation.
-On the other hand, some students have extremely strong records, and this strength is evident from their application.
-For such students, the Subject test score does not provide much additional information.
+Your Subject test scores give us an additional objective form of evaluation, but on the other hand, some students have extremely strong records, and this strength is evident from their application.
+For such students, the Subject test score doesn't provide much additional information.
 In the end, it's your call.

-A: The graduate school's contact information is on their Web page.
+A: The Graduate School's contact information is on their web site.

-Q: Where do I send my transcripts, score reports, etc?
+Q: Where do I send my transcripts, score reports, and other materials?

-A: If you are admitted and prompted to do so, please send supplemental
+A: If you're admitted and prompted to do so, please send supplemental materials to:

 A: The GRE institution code is 3094 and the GRE department code is 0402.
-For the TOEFL, you should use the school code which is 3094 and the department code 78.
-Note that answers to these questions and many like them may be found at our graduate school website: http://gradschool.brown.edu/.
+For the TOEFL, you should use the school code, which is 3094, and the department code, 78.
+Note that the answers to these questions and many like them may be found at the Graduate School web site.

 Q: Have you received all my application materials?